ugr-sail/sinergym/docs/source/pages/environments.rst

 .. note:: To adapt an environment to Gymnasium's ``Discrete``, ``MultiDiscrete``, or ``MultiBinary`` spaces,
-          similar to our predefined discrete environments, see section :ref:`DiscretizeEnv` and the example in :ref:`Environment Discretization Wrapper`.
+          similar to our predefined discrete environments, see section :ref:`DiscretizeEnv` and the example in :ref:`Action discretization wrapper`.

 .. important:: While *Sinergym*'s environments come with predefined observation and action variables (
                details available in `default_configuration <https://github.com/ugr-sail/sinergym/tree/main/sinergym/data/default_configuration>`__),
                users are encouraged to explore and experiment with these spaces.
 For guidance, refer to :ref:`Changing observation and action spaces`.

 *Sinergym* also offers the option to create **empty action interfaces**.
 In this case, control is managed by the **default building model schedulers**.
-For more information, see the usage example in :ref:`Default building control setting up an empty action interface`.
+For more information, see the usage example in :ref:`Default building control using an empty action space`.

 Extra configuration
 ===================